 Good writers do draft after draft of their work.
 Writing rarely comes easily to anyone--but it always makes you think.

 When students give oral presentations of their writing, teachers get a chance to grade on the spot, helping with the paper pile problem.

-I see history and science as the ultimate Information Age subjects.
-History is the great mother discipline that brings all the others together.
-To study them well means delving into great ideas, digesting and using them.
-Digesting big ideas teaches critical thinking, using those ideas demands non-fiction reading skills.
+History is the ultimate Information Age subjects.
+It is the great mother discipline that brings all the others together.
+Digesting its big ideas teaches critical thinking, using those big ideas demands another layer of thinking.

 Cultures have traditionally passed on their ideas through stories.
-The Greeks knew that, and so, too, did Mr. McGuffey, whose story-filled "readers" taught generations of Americans.
+The Greeks knew that, and so, too, did Mr. McGuffey, whose story-filled "readers" taught generations of Americans to think.

-My passion is education.
-I am both a perennial learner and a teacher.
 I grew up in Rutland, Vermont and graduated from Rutland High School.
-After earning a bachelor's degree in government at Smith College, I went on to attain a master's degree and, later, was presented an honorary doctorate from Goucher College.
-Trying to satisfy my appetite for education led me into journalism.
-As a newspaperwoman: I was a reporter for The Ledger-Star in Norfolk, VA, a business writer for the The Virginian-Pilot, as well as, a freelancer for a number of publications including the The Wall Street Journal.
-In 1978, I became the first woman to be an associate editor and editorial writer at Norfolk's Virginian-Pilot.
+After earning a bachelor's degree in government at Smith College, I went on to get a master's degree and, later, was presented with an honorary doctorate from Goucher College.
+In between I did a lot of teaching.
+Then I became a newspaperwoman: I was a reporter for The Ledger-Star in Norfolk, VA, a business writer and editorial writer for the The Virginian-Pilot, as well as, a freelancer for a number of publications including the The Wall Street Journal.
 I was also assistant editor of McGraw-Hill's World News in New York City.

 I have never stopped being a student.
 I've taken courses at Johns Hopkins, Harvard, Bennington, Cornell, and the Wharton School of Business.